Ready for an adventure? Check out this Seoul travel guide for the best things to do in Seoul, South Korea, and start planning your trip!

 Myeongdong is one of the busiest shopping districts in Seoul.
 It’s the gateway to the world of fashion and cosmetics.
 You can find all the famous Korean cosmetic brands in Myeongdong, from Innisfree to Tony Moly and MISSHA.

 I love getting lost in Myeongdong, trying products, and getting free samples.
-Myeongdong is also a famous place for theme cafes, most notably Hello Kitty cafe, puppy coffee, and cats.
+Myeongdong is also a famous place for theme cafes, notably Hello Kitty cafes, puppy coffee, and cats.

 Stroll around Seokchon Lake